NEDERLANDS // ENGLISH

 One of the strangest facts about Legendia: they don’t offer one, but two Pinfari Zyklon coasters.
-Why the park has two of these torture machines?
+Why does the park offer two of these torture machines?
 I have absolutely no idea.
 Anyway… this one is called Dream Hunters Society and unfortunately, it’s got a similar rain policy as its sibling across the lake.

 Park operators forgot to close Dream Hunters Society’s queue line, so we manage to do some legal urban exploring (coaster edition).

-Only 2 of the park’s 4 rollercoasters are operating.
+Only 2 of the park’s 4 roller coasters are operating.
 Damn, that wasn’t expected.
 Or does this cool coaster train-themed playground count as a credit too?
 Please say yes?